In order to understand the concept of narcissistic rage one must first consider that a narcissist is extremely insecure.

 What should you do if you are faced with an enraged narcissist?

 If the narcissist becomes violent or aggressive, remove yourself from the situation and get to a safe place.
-It is also important to avoid any further communication with the narcissist, as this could escalate the situation.

 The Takeaway about Narcissistic Rage